mzagaja/mzagaja.github.io/_posts/2020-02-17-rise-of-the-resistance-review.markdown

+---
+layout: post
-# Rise of the Resistance Review
+title: Rise of the Resistance Review
+comments: on
+---
 Wake-up.
 Amount of sleep: five hours.
 Excitement level: 100%.
 Time: 6:15 a.m.
 My clothes are strategically laid out from last night.
 I dress.
 Buzz Lightyear t-shirt and shorts.
 Temperature: 82 degrees.
 Blue magic band?
 Check.
 Hopper ticket from 1996?
 Check. iPhone and Disney app?
 Check.
 It is too early to take a bus from Pop Century.
 My fiancé already planned for this.
 We order a Lyft.

 Six-forty a.m.
 The sun is up but still just peeking.
 The car rolls into the park.
 Our first line of the day is exchanging our relic ticket for a modern pass.
 It feels criminal.
 Ticket price in 1996: $20.
 Pass price today: $160.
 The cast member that helps us is not suspicious.
 I feel suspicious.
 A few strokes at the keyboard and tap of my magic band later I have my admission.
 Return on investment: over 600%.